Our Team

 Outside of work, she enjoys illustrating, travelling, and hanging out with her dog Mango.
 Born in Colombia, Maria often likes to bring elements of her own culture into the work that she creates.

-Kathe (she/her) is the Knowledge Exchange Director at YouthREX.
+Kathe (she/her) is the Program Director at YouthREX.
 She is a registered social worker with extensive experience in communications, advocacy, public education, counselling, and community building, having supported a variety of projects across not-for-profit organizations and community-based initiatives.

 Kathe is a former film student, seasoned storyteller, engaged lover of art and music, amateur star-gazer, novice embroiderer, and pop culture trivia guru.